 This course focuses on the administration of an early childhood education program.
 Course competencies include: analyze the components of an ECE facility; design an ECE program; analyze the aspects of personnel supervision; outline financial components of an ECE program; apply laws and regulations related to an ECE facility; advocate for the early childhood profession.
-Recommended prerequisite: 10-307-192.
+Recommended prerequisite: 10-307-192

-10-307-199 ECE: Practicum 4 3 credits
+10-307-199 ECE: Practicum 4

 This final training experience includes two weeks of head teaching, stresses staff-parent communication and may be designed to coordinate with student's choices of career specializations.
-Prerequisites: 10-307-174, 10-307-192 and 10-307-197.
+Prerequisites: 10-307-174, 10-307-192, and 10-307-197.

-- Child Care Teachers

-Work in full-day and part-day childcare programs, nursery schools and Head Start programs.

-- Child Care Assistant Teachers

-Work under the

-- supervision of a child care teacher.

-- Family Child Care Providers

-Care for eight children

-Care for eight children or less in provider's home.

-- Infant or Toddler Caregivers

-Care for children under two years of age.

-- In-home Providers/Nannies

-Provide care in the child's

-- Early Childhood
+- Child Care Teachers Work in full-day and partday childcare programs, nursery schools and Head Start programs. - Child Care Assistant Teachers Work under the supervision of a child care teacher. - Family Child Care Providers Care for eight children or less in provider's home. - Infant or Toddler Caregivers Care for children under two years of age. - In-home Providers/Nannies Provide care in the child's home. - Early Childhood - Special Needs/ Educational Assistants Work in public school early childhood programs, and public school four-yearolds' programs. - Directors/ Administrators Responsible for managing day care centers and planning and implementing program.